-The respondents of the questionnaire were selected by the partners in their own organisations.
-Innomate and Çiğli Fen Lisesi (Turkey) had 20 participants, ALDA+ and Istituto Omnicomprensivo Guglionesi (Italy) had 33 participants and the Universidad Internacional de Valencia - VIU (Spain) had 86 participants.
-Lastly, the International Institute for Human Rights and Peace (France) had 10 participants.
+The respondents of the questionnaire have been contacted directly by partner organisations or through a network of contacts, as they are teachers working in local schools.
+The survey was distributed between May and July 2023 and subsequently national reports were drafted by each partner.
+Innomate and Cigli Fen Lisesi (Turkey) had 20 participants, ALDA+ and Istituto Omnicomprensivo Guglionesi (Italy) had 33 participants and the Universidad Internacional de Valencia - VIU (Spain) had 86 participants.
+The International Institute for Human Rights and Peace (France) had 10 participants and lastly The Square Dot Team had 12 participants.